rebay1982/thg/README.md

 See the README.md file under `./arduino`.

 ## Sink service (Go)
-See the README.md file under `.thgsink`
+See the README.md file under `./thgsink`